MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-in-app-acquisitions.md

-Use this method in the Windows Store analytics API to get aggregate acquisition data for add-ons (also known as in-app products or IAPs) for your app in JSON format during a given date range and other optional filters.
+Use this method in the Windows Store analytics API to get aggregate acquisition data for add-ons for your app in JSON format during a given date range and other optional filters.
 This information is also available in the [Add-on acquisitions report](../publish/add-on-acquisitions-report.md) in the Windows Dev Center dashboard.

 ## Prerequisites